 What country will the aid be going to?

 Some organisations focus on aid in one specific country, others cover multiple countries (or continents).
 So it is more down to personal preference as to the country and nationality of the child you wish to support.
-It may be related to your relationship with the country, the current political or socio-economic situation in the area, the possibility of ever seeing the child (e.g. Belarusian children sometimes have exchange visits to the Czech Republic, in India such a procedure is rather impossible and also inappropriate for the reasons mentioned above).
+It may be related to your relationship to the country, the current political or socio-economic situation in the area, the possibility of ever seeing the child (e.g. Belarusian children sometimes have exchange visits to the Czech Republic, in India such a procedure is rather impossible and also inappropriate for the reasons mentioned above).

 Tip: Are you and your partner considering adopting a child from an orphanage?
 Or does your partner want to adopt your child from a previous marriage?
 Learn all about adoption and adoption in our article.